kinnala/scikit-fem/README.md

 - Added: `Mesh.with_boundaries`, a functional replacement to `Mesh.define_boundary`
 - Added: `Mesh.with_subdomains`
+- Added: `skfem.utils.projection`, a variant of `skfem.utils.project`
+  with a more intuitive order of arguments
+- Deprecated: `skfem.utils.project`
 - Removed: `Mesh.refine`, `Mesh.scale`, `Mesh.translate` and
   `Mesh.define_boundary`
 - Removed: `skfem.models.helpers`; renamed to `skfem.helpers` since 1.0.0
+- Removed: `DiscreteField.{f,df,ddf,hod}`
 - Removed: Python 3.6 support
 - Changed: `Mesh.refined` no more attempts to fix the indexing of `Mesh.boundaries` upon refine